 BELMAS offer your first year’s membership free and this includes access to journals.

-E.g. Nasen produce the journal ‘Emotional and Behavioural Difficulties’ on a quarterly basis.
+E.g. SEBDA produce the journal ‘Emotional and Behavioural Difficulties’ on a quarterly basis.
 Taylor Francis list this for £79 a year (individual use, hard copy).
-Membership of Nasen is £55pa (individual member, online access to current and back issues),and of course that comes with other benefits of being a member.
+Membership of SEBDA is £55pa (individual member, online access to current and back issues), and of course that comes with other benefits of being a member.

 Check out the Alumni pages of your old university.
 Not all universities offer this service but more and more are.
 You probably have to register and get a magazine every now and again for the privilege – but it’s a pretty good privilege.